goloop/env/README.md

 type Config struct {
 	Host         string   `env:"HOST"`
 	Port         int      `env:"PORT"`
-	AllowedHosts []string `env:"ALLOWED_HOSTS,,:"` // parse by `:`.
+	AllowedHosts []string `env:"ALLOWED_HOSTS" sep:":"` // parse by `:`.

-	// P.s.
-It isn't necessary to specify all the keys
-	// that are available in the environment.
 }

-// Addr returns the server's address - concatenate host
-// and port into one string.
-func (c *Config) Addr() string {
+// Addr returns the server's address. func (c *Config) Addr() string {
 	return fmt.Sprintf("%s:%d", c.Host, c.Port)
 }

-// Home it is handler of the home page. func Home(w http.ResponseWriter, r *http.Request) {
+// The homeHandler it is handler of the home page. func homeHandler(w http.ResponseWriter, r *http.Request) {
 	fmt.Fprintf(w, "Hello World!")
 }

 func main() {
 	var config = Config{}

-	// Load configurations from the env-file into an environment.
+	// Load configurations from the env-file into an environment and
+	// from environment to Go-struct.
-	// P.s.
-We use the Load (but not Update) method for as not to overwrite
+	// Note: We use the Load (but not Update) method for as not to overwrite
 	// the data in the environment because on the production server this
 	// data can be set forcibly.
 	env.Load("./cmd/.env")

-	// Parsing of the environment data and storing the result
-	// into object by pointer.
 	env.Unmarshal("", &config)

 	// Make routing.
-	http.HandleFunc("/", Home)
+	http.HandleFunc("/", homeHandler)

 	// Run.
-	log.Printf("Server started on %s\n", config.Addr())
+	log.Printf(
-	log.Printf("Allowed hosts: %v\n", config.AllowedHosts)
+		"\nServer started on %s\nAllowed hosts: %v\n",
-	http.ListenAndServe(config.Addr(), nil)
+		config.Addr(),
+		config.AllowedHosts,
+	)
+	log.Fatal(http.ListenAndServe(config.Addr(), nil))
+	// Output:
+	//  Server started on 0.0.0.0:0
+	//  Allowed hosts: [localhost 127.0.0.1]
 }
 ```
 ## Usage